Yet Another Helper

 Both accusations were false.
 The apostles had pursued their work of evangelism quietly, among people who were sympathetic to their message.
 Moreover, the gospel demanded nothing contrary to Roman law.
 But the accusers succeeded in igniting within the crowd an antagonism to the apostles, and passions rose, threatening to create an ugly mob.

 The citizens of a Roman colony were very proud of things Roman and very disdainful of anyone as non-Roman as a Jew.
-It especially nettled them that many Jews, so peculiar in their dress and habits and worldview, were nevertheless more successful in business than many Romans.
-Antisemitism ran high in the ancient world.
+It especially nettled them that Jews, so peculiar in their dress and habits and worldview, were nevertheless convinced that they were somehow better than Romans.
+Antisemitism ran high in the ancient world.45

 Seeing the danger of mob violence, the magistrates gave in to the demand for action.
 They tore off the robes of Paul and Silas and commanded them to be beaten by rods.

-Here was the first of three times in Paul’s ministry that he was subjected to this brutal punishment (2 Cor.
+Here was one of at least three times in Paul’s ministry when he was subjected to this brutal punishment (2 Cor.
 11:25).
 The beating they received was severe, amounting to "many stripes."
 Their flogging was not limited to forty strokes, as it would have been under Mosaic law (Deut.
 25:3).
 Afterward, they were no doubt reduced to extreme weakness through loss of blood.

 Then the magistrates cast them into prison, charging the jailer to keep them under tight security.
 To assure they would not escape, the jailer put them into the deepest dungeon and locked their feet in stocks.